philc/book-notes/writing about your life - william zinsser.md

   * "Get your unities straight before you start"
     * "My memoir has unity of point of view.
 It's told from the perspective of the boy I was at Deerfield, not the grown-up I was when I wrote it."
-  * Zooming out of the story to acknowledge the impact that the event had on you later.
+  * Zoom out of the story to acknowledge the impact that the event had on you later.
     * "But don't stay out in the future too long.
 The best memoirs are frozen in a particular time and place and social or historical condition."
 * The larger world (chap 3)